 The score is calculated by giving one point for each trick and adding the values of the count pieces.
 If the bidding team (or bidder) makes their bid, they win one mark.
 If they fail to do so, the other team wins one mark.

-The first player or team to earn seven marks wins.
+The first player or team to earn seven marks wins the game.
 (Seven marks on paper can form the capital letters in ALL, a common way to keep score.)